-SAMS DFFP TIMER - IN DETAIL
+SAMS DFP TIMER - IN DETAIL

 Idle Loop - initially entered at power up.
-Subsequently it is entered following the successful conclusion of modes [1] to [4] below.
+Subsequently it is entered following the successful conclusion of modes [1] to [5] below.
 Here it awaits a button press, either to commence a timed flight or to enter one of the adjustment modes.
 Whilst in the loop, the LED flickers to signify that the unit is powered.

 Power Setting - adjustable from 0 to 100% and is set by the potentiometer.
 If the user wishes to judge thrust being delivered then adjustment can made during a ground handling "flight" with the motor running.
-However, the motor will only directly respond to the potentiometer in the window between completion of the power ramp up and prior to the decay period.
+However, the motor will only directly respond to the potentiometer in the window between completion of the undercarriage retract and prior to the undercarriage deployment.
+This window of adjustment opportunity is denoted by the LED seconds marker giving longer flashes than usual.
 Once the power has been set, the timed period may be aborted by a brief press of the button and the unit returns to the idle loop.

-Operating Modes - there are four possible modes of operation which are entered by a single press of the push-button.
+Operating Modes - there are five possible modes of operation which are entered by a single press of the push-button.
 The duration of the press determines the mode selected and visual feedback from the LED informs the user when to release the button as each mode becomes available.

 [1] FLIGHT - entered from the idle loop by a brief press of the button (must be less than 3 seconds or the subsequent set-up routines will be entered instead).
 The LED is lit to acknowledge the button press.
-When the button is released a five second time delay begins which allows the user to position the model for take off and retreat from its flight path.
+When the button is released a five second time delay begins which allows the user to position the model for take-off and retreat from its flight path.
 The LED briefly occludes after each second to count down the delay.
 The motor is then ramped up to the chosen power level over a 3 second period.
+Five seconds after the chosen power level is attained, the undercarriage retract servo is activated and moves smoothly across its full range in a 2 second period.
 The motor continues at the set power for the rest of the user selected duration.
+Two seconds prior to the completion of that duration, the servo operates again to deploy the undercarriage.
 The motor power then ramps down to zero over a further user defined period.
-A delay then occurs until the D/T period is reached, whereupon the D/T servo operates.
 During the whole active phase the LED counts off each second by giving a brief flash.
-Whilst the motor power is changing the seconds are counted off with a brief flicker.
 The 'flight' may be aborted at any time by a brief press of the push-button which returns the unit back to the idle loop.